kraftbj/genesis-enews-extended/readme.txt

 == Upgrade Notice ==

-= 2.0.2 =
+= 2.1.0 =
-Fixes minor bugs, including one that causes HTML validation errors.
+Adds ability to link to site's privacy policy.